sgaul/peah2014/index.md

 ## Comparison with prior years

+Why were things better this year?

-It was a good year for many crops and not really a bad year for any particular crop.
+We had good results for virtually everything we planed and not really a bad year for any particular crop.
 We had historically good yields for beets, cucumbers, beans and lettuce.
 Results for most other crops were above average.

 ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-2.png)

+Why else did things go so well this year?

-If we compare the total yields by month to the average yields for all prior years, 2014 had higher yields in every month after June, with the biggest differences in July and August.
+It looks like we did well harvesting early in the summer.
+If we compare the yields by month to the average yields in prior years, 2014 had higher yields in every month after June, with the biggest differences in July and August.

 ![plot of chunk unnamed-chunk-3](assets/fig/unnamed-chunk-3.png)

+Were the results better because we had a longer growing season?

-Based on a week-by-week comparison with prior years, we do not appear to have had a noticeably longer growing season than in the past.
-Harvests continued well into October in some years.
+Based on a week-by-week comparison with prior years, we do not appear to have had a noticeably longer growing season than in the past though.
+Harvests continued well into October in some years, although it looks like second plantings or late harvests helped out a little in September.

 ![plot of chunk unnamed-chunk-4](assets/fig/unnamed-chunk-4.png)

-That's all!
+What else can we learn from this year to make next year even better again?

 ```